FREQUENTLY ASKED QUESTIONS

 I need information about tube bending.
 Where do I go?

 For a good start we recommend our Technical Pages.
-You will find there a unique resource in our industry, the Bend Tooling Encyclopedia, the most comprehensive glossary of terminology available for tube bending – by far.
+You will find there a unique resource in our industry, the Bend Tooling Encyclopedia®, the most comprehensive glossary of terminology available for tube bending – by far.
 You will also find sets of formulas for tube bending, tube bending tools, and manufacturing in general.
-You can also phone or e-mail us with your engineering and troubleshooting inquiries.
+You can also phone or e-mail us with your engineering and troubleshooting inquiries about our tools and pipe bending machine parts

 I do high-quality tube-bending.
 Don't I need traditional solid-body mandrels and wipers?